-The department will enter into binding commitments for a minimum of 120 percent of each EPA grant payment into the Drinking Water SRF within one year of the receipt of each payment.
+The Department will enter into binding commitments for a minimum of 120 percent of each EPA Drinking Water SRF Capitalization grant award.
+Drinking Water SRF Capitalization grant funds are typically fully used within a two-year period.

 Expenditure of funds